Billy-Chen0327/ManualPhasePickingGUI/README.md

 * Pick S- phase by click the right mouse button
 * Zoom in/out the waveforms by scrolling mouse
 * Search for event by typing the npz name (without '.npz')
-* Change the current picking event by 'Before' and 'After' button
+* Change the current picking event by the 'Before' and 'After' button
-* Save pick results by the 'save' button
+* Save pick results by the 'Save' button
+* Delete unwanted events by the 'delete' button